The Orchid Gardener: Plot

-Back in the household Victor suspends himself from the ceiling, giving the impression of having hung himself.
+Back in the household Victor suspends himself from the ceiling, giving the impression of having hanged himself.
 His female companion, one of the former-nurses, enters the house and eventually arrives at the room in which Victor is hanging.
 She is not startled and conversely strolls towards the window behind Victor before departing.
 Infuriated by her response, Victor cuts himself free and flings off the harness that had been supporting him.
 He runs from the room.

 The following scenes show Victor descending into greater anxiety and violence.
 His sleep is interrupted by distress.
 He sits for long, inert periods besides an empty canvas.
 It is implied that he is so bothered by the song of the birds outside of his atelier that he hammers them by their wings against a wall and sets them alight.
 Finally, he is shown holding a gun to his female companion.
 She remains composed, as she turns her back to Victor and extends her hand across the wall.
 She turns back to face him and tells Victor that she cherishes him the way he is, that he should give her a chance, and that it would be foolish for him to shoot her.
 She asks him why he has never wished to be caressed.
 Victor's hand tremors and he throws the gun aside.
 The camera cuts to a wide shot, revealing that the female companion is not clothed except for trousers and a tie; she presents Victor with a whip, which she begins to coat with a viscous substance followed by a white, granular powder.
 Watching intently, Victor begins to undress.

 Clasping his head and body, Victor walks down a mostly empty street.
 He walks with a pained gait, which increasingly falters.
 An elderly woman collapses in the distance and a crowd begins to gather, although they do not actually help her but instead stare at her body.
 Victor remains unacknowledged as he staggers on, almost collapsing entirely.
 The scenes fades to an image of a nude Victor, collapsed in front of the large canvas, drawn-out hand prints running down the length of the canvas.

 In the final scenes of the film Victor is shown driving a hearse to an orchid nursery.
 As he drives, an English language commercial discouraging smoking plays from the hearse's radio.
 After removing a formal jacket and bowtie, revealing that he is wearing gardener overalls, he retrieves a cap from inside of the coffin situated in the back of the hearse and then attends to work in the nursery.

 The narrator states that Victor truly cherished Eliza, to which a female voice responds ‘No, not Eliza’.
 The film concludes with a priest driving a wooden cross into the ground.